+Child labour shall not be used (Continued) Living wages are paid

-Policies and programmes developed by the Supplier regarding child labour shall conform to the provisions of the relevant ILO standards.
-Living wages are paid Wages and benefits paid for a standard working week meet, at a minimum, national legal standards or industry benchmark standards, whichever is the higher.
-All workers shall be provided with written and understandable information about their employment conditions in respect to wages before they enter employment. • Deductions from wages as a disciplinary measure shall not be permitted for shall any deductions from wages not provided for by national law be permitted without the express permission of the worker concerned.
+- Policies and programmes developed by the Supplier regarding child labour shall conform to the provisions of the relevant ILO standards. - Wages and benefits paid for a standard working week meet, at a minimum, national legal standards. - All workers shall be provided with written and understandable information about their employment conditions in respect to wages before they enter employment. - Deductions from wages as a disciplinary measure shall not be permitted nor shall any deductions from wages not provided for by national law be permitted without the express permission of the worker concerned.
 All disciplinary measures should be recorded.

-Working hours are not excessive Working hours shall comply with national laws and/or collective agreements.
-Where overtime is worked it must comply with national laws and/or collective agreements.
-Adult workers shall be entitled to either - (i) two uninterrupted rest periods each of not less than 24 hours in each 14 day period; or (ii) one uninterrupted rest period of not less than 48 hours in each such 14 day period.
-No discrimination is practiced • There shall be no discrimination in hiring, compensation, access to training, promotion, termination or retirement based on race, caste, national origin, religion, age, disability, gender/gender identity, marital status, sexual orientation, union membership or political affiliation.
-Regular employment is provided To every extent possible work performed shall be on the basis of recognised employment relationship established through national law and practice. • Obligations to employees under labour or social security laws and regulations arising from regular employment relationship shall not be avoided through the excessive use of labour only contracting, sub-contracting, or home-working arrangements, or through apprenticeship schemes where there is no real intent to impart skills or provide regular employment, nor shall any such obligations be avoided through the excessive use of fixed term contracts of employment.
-No harsh or inhumane treatment is allowed • Physical abuse or discipline, the threat of physical abuse, sexual or other harassment and verbal abuse or other forms of intimidation shall be prohibited.
+Working hours are not excessive

+- Working hours shall comply with national laws and/or collective agreements. - Where overtime is worked it must comply with national laws and/or collective agreements. - Adult workers shall be entitled to either (i) two uninterrupted rest periods each of not less than 24 hours in each 14 day period; or (ii) one uninterrupted rest period of not less than 48 hours in each such 14 day period.

+No discrimination is practiced

+There shall be no discrimination in hiring, compensation, access to training, promotion, termination or retirement based on race, caste, national origin, religion, age, disability, gender, gender identity, marital status, sexual orientation, union membership or political affiliation.

+Regular employment is provided

+- To every extent possible work performed shall be on the basis of recognised employment relationship established through national law and practice. - Obligations to employees under labour or social security laws and regulations arising from regular employment relationship shall not be avoided through the excessive use of labour only contracting, subcontracting, or home-working arrangements, or through apprenticeship schemes where there is no real intent to impart skills or provide regular employment, nor shall any such obligations be avoided through the excessive use of fixed term contracts of employment.

+No harsh or inhumane treatment is allowed

+Physical abuse or discipline, the threat of physical abuse, sexual or other harassment and verbal abuse or other forms of intimidation shall be prohibited.

+Leicestershire County Council & ESPO: Supplier Code of Conduct